Dr. Death (podcast)

 Dr. Death is a podcast produced by Wondery that focuses on egregious cases of medical malpractice.
 The podcast is hosted and reported by Laura Beil and premiered September 4, 2018.

-Season 1 tells the story of Christopher Duntsch, a Texas surgeon who was convicted of gross malpractice after thirty-one of his patients were left seriously injured after he operated on them, and two patients died during his operation.
+Season 1 tells the story of Christopher Duntsch, a Texas neurosurgeon who was convicted of gross malpractice after 31 of his patients were left seriously injured after he operated on them, and 2 patients died during his operation.

-Season 2 focuses on Farid Fata, a hematologist and oncologist convicted for prescribing chemotherapy to patients who either did not have cancer or whose condition did not warrant chemotherapy.
+Season 2 focuses on Farid Fata, a hematologist and oncologist convicted for prescribing chemotherapy to patients who either didn't have cancer or whose condition did not warrant chemotherapy.
 He pled guilty to charges of healthcare fraud, money laundering, and conspiring to pay and receive kickbacks.

 Season 3 focuses on Paolo Macchiarini, a Swiss-born Italian thoracic surgeon and regenerative medicine researcher who became known for research fraud and unethical experiments in synthetic tracheas that led to the deaths of several patients, as well as the experience of his former fiancé Benita Alexander, who reveals Macchiarini's extensive fraud in their relationship in a series of interviews.

+Season 4 focuses on Serhat Gumrukcu, an HIV and cancer researcher.